darsigangothri06/Full-Stack-Development/Day 4/Understanding Django/README.md

 * In `urls.py` add `path('abc', views.display)` in  `urlpatterns`
 * Open Chrome, and type `abc` after file name.
 Your test will be displayed
-* It is difficult to wrote all the code in string format, so we use templates
+* It is difficult to write all the code in string format, so we use templates